 I am currently Executive Editor of Pacific Standard, where I am responsible for longform print features and story packages.
 Prior to that I spent twelve years as Editor of Orion, during which time the magazine received some of the highest accolades in the business, including two Utne Independent Press Awards for General Excellence and two National Magazine Award nominations.
 I edited Terry Tempest Williams’s three-part series “The Open Space of Democracy,” which became a book bearing the same title, as well as two chapters that appear in her book The Hour of Land.
 For six years, I edited Rebecca Solnit’s column The Faraway Nearby, six installments of which appear in her collection Storming the Gates of Paradise.
 I edited short fiction from David James Duncan, Pam Houston, and two stories from Luis Alberto Urrea’s collection The Water Museum.
 And that is just a sampling.

 Stories I’ve edited have received a National Magazine Award, the Pushcart Prize (x8), the John Burroughs Nature Essay Award (x4), and the O. Henry Prize (x2).
 Seven stories I edited have been reprinted in the Best American Science and Nature Writing anthology and an additional thirteen have been listed as notable.
-Twenty stories I’ve edited have been listed as notable in Best American Essays.
+Twenty-one stories I’ve edited have been listed as notable in Best American Essays.
 In addition, my stories are regularly featured in the "Top Five Longreads of the Week" series.

 I have also edited the following books:

 The Haida Gwaii Lesson, by Mark Dowie, 2017

 Thirty-Year Plan: Thirty Writers on What We Need to Build a Better Future, 2012

 The Open Space of Democracy, by Terry Tempest Williams, 2004